 6. Design incentives for employees to complete your program

-Employees will want to know whether your company’s training sessions and professional development workshops are mandatory.
-Because even if they find your courses useful, some team members will need extra motivation to complete them.
+Employees will want to know whether your company’s training sessions and personnel development programs are mandatory.
+Even if they find your courses useful, some team members will need extra motivation to complete them.

-Consider setting up a rewards and recognition program for employees who complete certain training milestones and demonstrate proficiency with their new skills.
-You could even harness the power of healthy competition and design a contest around one of your training programs, for example, by dividing your trainees into teams and seeing which group accumulates the highest number of points on quizzes.
+As an additional incentive, consider setting up a rewards and recognition program for employees who complete certain training milestones and demonstrate proficiency with their new skills.
+You could even harness the power of healthy competition and design a contest around one of your training programs, for example, by dividing your trainees into teams and seeing which group accumulates the most points on quizzes.

 7. Make space for practice & mentorship

-It doesn’t matter if your training focuses on nurturing hard skills or soft skills — employees need time to practice.
+It doesn’t matter if your employee development program focuses on nurturing hard skills or soft skills — team members need time to practice.
 Think of training sessions as introductions to skills rather than exhaustive courses.
-Indeed, employees will need time to grasp all the applications of the learning material.
+Indeed, people will need time to grasp all the applications of the learning material.

-With this in mind, managers should expect employees to need a few months to build proficiency with their new skills.
+With this in mind, managers should anticipate that it’ll take staff a few months to build proficiency with their new skills.
 That means incorporating those months into your employee development program’s timeline.

-Where possible, you should reinforce any training with coaching and mentorship.
-Ask employees who have more experience with a certain skill to check in with your trainees.
-This is particularly important for skills like coaching, leadership, and communication, which often require more interpersonal guidance, exchange, and experience to improve.
+You should also reinforce any training with coaching and mentorship.
+Ask team members who have more experience with a certain skill to check in with your trainees.
+Peer-to-peer mentorship is particularly important for skills like coaching, leadership, and communication, which often require more interpersonal guidance, exchange, and experience to improve.

 🔥 Develop better employee development programs by leveraging data and collaboration